alukosdev/ccsp/concepts/identity/iam.md

 === Policy Management
 Establishes the security and access policies based on business needs and the degree of acceptable risk.
 === Role
 Identities can have multiple roles which indicate context.
-“Role” is a confusing and abused term used in many different ways.
+"Role" is a confusing and abused term used in many different ways.
 For our purposes we will think of it as similar to a persona, or as a subset of a persona.
-For example, a given developer on a given project may have different roles, such as “super-admin” and “dev”, which are then used to make access decisions.
+For example, a given developer on a given project may have different roles, such as "super-admin" and "dev", which are then used to make access decisions.
 ==- System for Cross-domain Identity Management (SCIM) SCIM is a standard for exchanging identity information between domains.
 It can be used for provisioning and deprovisioning accounts in external systems and for exchanging attribute information.